Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

 as expected.

-This example clearly illustrates why it is essential for the nodal degeneration formula and the relative splitting formula to work with nodal relative invariants defined using the moduli stack $\shP_\gamma(X,D)$ where the imposed nodes are not in the singular locus of the expanded target, and not with the full moduli stack $\oM_\gamma(X,D)$.
+The above example clearly illustrates why it is essential for the nodal degeneration formula and the relative splitting formula to work with nodal relative invariants defined using the moduli stack $\shP_\gamma(X,D)$, where the imposed nodes are not permitted to lie in the singular locus of the expanded target, and not with the full moduli stack $\oM_\gamma(X,D)$.

-For instance, in case (iii), we have on the $\PP^2$ side the moduli stack of genus $1$ degree $2$ relative stable maps to $(\PP^2,L)$ tangent to $L$ and passing through $4$ given general points.
+For instance, in case (iii), we have on the $\PP^2$-component the moduli stack of genus $1$ degree $2$ relative stable maps to $(\PP^2,L)$ tangent to $L$ and passing through $4$ given general points.
 A general element of this moduli space consists of one of the two conics $C$ in $\PP^2$ tangent to $L$ and passing through the $4$ given points, to which is attached a genus $1$ component contracted to a point $p \in C$.
 This is a legitimate relative stable map as long as $p$ is away from the tangent point of $C$ with $L$, as illustrated on the left of Figure \ref{Fig: 3figs}.
-When $p$ goes to the tangent point, the target expands, and the genus $1$ curves becomes a degree $2$ cover of the $\PP^1$-fiber of the bubble over the tangent point, fully ramified along the two sections of the bubble, as illustrated in the middle of Figure \ref{Fig: 3figs}.
-There is a one-parameter family of such curves, parametrized by the relative position on $\PP^1$ of the two extra ramification points of the cover.
-There is exactly one element of this family for which a ramification point goes to a section of the bubble, and a second bubble appears, creating a curve as illustrated on the right of Figure \ref{Fig: 3figs}.
-In particular, this curve has two non-separating nodes contained in the singular locus of the expanded target.
+When $p$ goes to the tangent point, the target expands, and the genus $1$ curve contracts to a degree $2$ cover of the $\PP^1$-fiber of the bubble over the tangent point, fully ramified along the two sections of the bubble.
+Another possibility is that the genus $1$ curve itself maps as a degree 2 cover of the $\PP^1$-fiber, as illustrated in the middle of Figure \ref{Fig: 3figs}.
+There is a 1-parameter family of such degree 2 covers (parameterized by the relative position on $\PP^1$ of the two extra ramification points of the cover).
+When the ramification point goes to a section of the bubble, and a second bubble appears, creating the curve illustrated on the right of Figure \ref{Fig: 3figs}.
+In particular, this curve has 2 non-separating nodes mapping to the singular locus of the expanded target.

-Hence, $\oM_{\gamma_2}(\PP^2,L)$ is the disjoint union of $\shP_\gamma(\PP^2,L)$ and two points (because there are two conics), each contributing the multiplicity factor $m(\sigma)=2$ to the degeneration formula, and so $4$ in total.
-We have symmetric configurations on the $\mathbb{F}_1$ side in the case (iv), also contributing $4$.
-So including these curves would produce an error of $8=4+4$ in the nodal degeneration formula.
+Hence, $\oM_{\gamma_2}(\PP^2,L)$ is the disjoint union of $\shP_{\gamma_2}(\PP^2,L)$ with a set of isolated maps corresponding to geometry of the rightmost configuration in Figure \ref{Fig: 3figs}.
+A similar issue arises in case (iv).
+Including these prohibited maps would produce an error of 16 in the nodal degeneration formula.